-It is most the result of a long-standing sub-clavian stenosis occurring due to the progression of the stenosis following Coronary artery bypass graft.
+It is mostly the result of a long-standing subclavian stenosis occurring due to the progression of the stenosis following Coronary artery bypass graft.

 Epidemiology of Coronary Steal Syndrome

-Coronary artery disease (CAD) and peripheral artery disease (PAD) exhibit a very high prevalence rate and there is an increasing morbidity and mortality of these diseases in the western world.
+Coronary artery disease (CAD) and peripheral artery disease (PAD) exhibit a very high prevalence rate and there is an increased morbidity and mortality of these diseases in the western world.

 Etiology of Coronary Steal Syndrome

 Etiologic factors which can lead to steal syndrome include proximal subclavian artery occlusion or severe stenosis.
 In the majority of cases, it is the result of atherosclerotic arterial disease, which mostly has dominance for the left side.
 On the right side, disease or occlusion of innominate artery can result in occlusion of the origin of subclavian artery.

 Coronary steal syndrome mostly occurs when a patient is on certain types of vasodilator drugs like: